 Expert witness for cable MSOs and state cable and telecommunications associations

-Frequently appears as an expert witness before State Public Service Commissions, state legislatures and in court on a variety of cable telecommunications matters, such as rates, overbuilds, poles and access to Internet services.
+Frequently appears as an expert witness before State Public Service Commissions, state legislatures, and in court on a variety of cable telecommunications matters, such as rates, overbuilds, poles, and access to Internet services.
 (Ongoing)

 FCC regulatory compliance for broadband and wireless clients

-Represent broadband clients in disputes before the FCC and state public service commissions.
+Representing broadband clients in disputes before the FCC and state public service commissions.
 Provide advice to clients concerning compliance with FCC regulatory requirements including pole attachment regulations, closed captioning, commercial leased access, access to multiple dwelling units, digital transition issues, must carry, PEG and inside wiring.
 (Ongoing)